pi-base/util/deploy/README.md

 We're working towards managing this through `ansible`.
 You should be able to

-    ansible-playbook deploy/install.yml
+    ansible-playbook install.yml
-    ansible-playbook deploy/server.yml --extra-vars '{ "server_version": ... }'

-assuming your `~/.ansible.cnf` / `/etc/ansible/hosts` are configured with the pibase host and secret key.
-Refer to those playbooks for details.

 ## Error Logs

 The `.service` file defines log routing.
 Assuming they are going to syslog -

     tail -f /var/log/syslog | grep pi-base

+## Deploying the Server

+Builds are automatically uploaded to S3 as part of the CI process

+Deploy

+    ansible-playbook server.yml

 ## Deploying the Viewer

 Build

-    yarn build
+    yarn build && aws s3 sync build s3://pi-base/deploy/viewer

 Deploy

-    cd build && scp -r . pibase:/app/viewer/
+    ansible-playbook viewer.yml

 ## Other useful commands